emily1618/Data-Portfolio/interview_cheatsheet.md

 - Coming Soon

 ## SQL
+- Ensure data integrity: only the data you want entered is entered, and only certain users are able to enter data into the database.
+- Ensure domains: set of values following documentations, consistent data types
+- LIKE This allows you to perform operations similar to using WHERE and =, but for cases when you might not know exactly what you are looking for.
+  -  frequently used with %
+  -  % is a wildcard, eg: `WHERE name LIKE %google%` is any characters, then contain the text 'google', then any characters after
+- IN This allows you to perform operations similar to using WHERE and =, but for more than one condition.
+  - like OR, but cleaner
+  - `WHERE name IN ('Walmart', 'Target', 'Nordstrom')`
+- NOT This is used with IN and LIKE to select all of the rows NOT LIKE or NOT IN a certain condition.
+- `WHERE column BETWEEN 6 AND 10` is a cleaner version of `WHERE column >= 6 AND column <= 10`
+  - BETWEEN endpoint values are included, but tricky for dates.
+To get all orders in 2016, use `occurred_at BETWEEN '2016-01-01' AND '2017-01-01'`

 ## Excel
 - VLOOKUP always start with the left most column, using INDEX and MATCH isntead